3XP-LOIT/3XP-LOIT.github.io/_posts/2026-06-11-reactor-htb.md

 ### RCE via CVE-2025-55182

 The vulnerability abuses Next.js Server Actions through a prototype pollution chain in the React Flight protocol.
-I crafted the payload in Burp's Repeater — the key is the `_prefix` field, which gets evaluated as JavaScript on the server side.
+I crafted the payload in Burp's Repeater.
+The key is the `_prefix` field, which gets evaluated as JavaScript on the server side.
 ```
 POST / HTTP/1.1